pubmob-com/pubmob/_pubs/jwgrenning.md

 session-lead-photo-extension: jpg
 pub-photo: batman-rising.png
 pub-photo-caption: "Reach new peaks with our training."
-pub-summary-twenty-words: "Join a lively mob.
-James will have your wing.""
+pub-summary-twenty-words: "In this mob, James will have your wing.""
 tagline: "I tried to avoid computers in the 70's.
 Guess what happended.
 Loving software development ever since."
 session-lead-blurb: "James has been building software professionally since 1979.
 James Grenning trains, coaches and consults worldwide.
 He is the author of Test-Driven Development for Embedded C (http://wingman-sw.com/tddec).
 He is a co-author of CppUTest, a popular unit test harness for embedded C and C++.
 He invented Planning Poker, an estimating technique used around the world.
 He participated in the creation of the Manifesto for Agile Software Development."
 company: Wingman Software